How to Start a Business in Estonia as a Foreigner

 - A digitally advanced economy with fast internet, many business services, and plenty of support for entrepreneurs

-- An established startup hub which has produced more unicorns per capita than any other European country
+- An established startup hub which has produced more unicorns per capita than almost any other European country

 - Most business-related resources are in English